LuisXalcedo/GLPI/apirest.md

 ### ERROR_NOT_ALLOWED_IP

 We can't find an active client defined in configuration for your IP.
-Go to the GLPI Configuration > Setup menu and API tab to check IP access.
+Go to the GLPi Configuration > Setup menu and API tab to check IP access.

 ### ERROR_LOGIN_PARAMETERS_MISSING